 I still have an older box of aluminum foil stored away in the kitchen cabinet for use when necessary.
 But it will last me several years because I very seldom use it.

-Occasionally I’ll store the rest of our leftover side dish in the microwave safe glass bowl I’d served it in.
+Occasionally I’ll store the rest of our leftover supper in the microwave safe glass bowl I’d served it in.
 But I don’t need plastic wrap to cover it.
-Most of the time I just place a saucer over the opening of the bowl and that does the trick quite nicely for its short stay in the fridge.

-I use them for fruit, cheese, leftovers in bowls, ext.
 There’s no telling how much single-use plastic wrap I’ve eliminated over the years.
 There are several zero-waste ways to cover food:

-Beeswax Wrap Note: Now think about it – wax melts with heat.
+Beeswax Wrap Note: Now wax melts with heat.
 So I’m careful not to wrap my beeswax wraps around anything that would require scrubbing with hot water (such as raw meats or greasy items.)

 Single-Use disposable water bottles are a large part of overall plastic waste.
 But RancherMan & I have heavily *insulated tumblers that we use for hydration when out & about.
-And boy do they keep that water cold!

 We’ll fill it with ice and then add filtered water in the morning.
 Then we take it with us when we’re out running errands.